Beginners can find meditation frustrating. These top 10 beginner’s techniques and tips make meditation easier to start and to stay with.

 It can even help you live longer.

-But mastering your thoughts has never been easy and our multitasking, sensory-bombarding world makes it harder than ever.
+But mastering your thoughts is not easy and our multitasking, sensory-bombarding world makes it harder than ever.

-Meditation is not complicated, but it’s not easy either.
+Meditation is rather simple, but it’s not effortless.

 The 5 Best Meditation Techniques for Beginners